raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Version: 2020-09-03

 ### XHCI_DEBUG
-This property is a bit field controls the verbosity of USB debug messages for mass storage boot mode.
+This property is a bit field which controls the verbosity of USB debug messages for mass storage boot mode.
 Enabling all of these messages generates a huge amount of log data which will slow down booting and may even cause boot to fail.
 For verbose logs it's best to use `NETCONSOLE`.

 | Value | Log                                       |
 |-------|-------------------------------------------|